superfaceai/cli/README.md

       	CircuitBreaker: superface will try retry requests, each request has timeout and exponential backoff is used between failed requests.
 Parameters of circuit breaker can be specifed or left default.

       7) Installed providers are configured.
-User can set enviroment variables needed for provider authorization.
+Users can set enviroment variables needed for provider authorization.
 These are saved locally in .env file.

       8) Package @superfaceai/one-sdk is installed.
 This package is needed to use superface.

       9) Optionally, package dotenv is installed to load .env file

-      10) Optionally, user can enter his SDK token to connect superface installation with his dashboard and to enable e-mail notifications
+      10) Optionally, users can enter SDK token to connect superface installation with his dashboard and to enable e-mail notifications

       11) Superface is configured 🆗.
-User can follow printed link to get actual code
+Users can follow printed link to get actual code

   -l, --local
       When set to true, profile id argument is used as a filepath to profile.supr file.